Implementing local SEO is 16-20 times more cost-effective as compared to traditional SEO in terms of return on investment (ROI).

 The meta-description has some norms which should be followed as below:

-- Title tag: The location should be present in the title track between 55-70 characters to be displayed with 90% accuracy.
+- Title tag: The location should be present in the title tag between 55-70 characters to be displayed with 90% accuracy.

-- H1 Heading: An H1 heading with the city name.
+- H1 Heading: An H1 heading with the main keyword that must include the city name.

 - Alt Text: It should be mentioned for all the images with the city name.